 - Refrigerate leftover foods in shallow uncovered containers to allow heat to escape so the food will cool more quickly.
 Stir the refrigerated food occasionally to help it cool; use a clean spoon each time.
 Cover tightly when cooled.

-- Remove stuffing from the turkey cavity before serving.
+- Stuffing should be removed from the turkey cavity before serving.

 - Carve leftover turkey from the bone.

 - Limit the depth of thicker foods (such as stews, dressing, gravy, hot puddings, and layers of meat slices) to two inches.

 - Keep turkey and stuffing no longer than three days in the refrigerator.
 Use gravy within one to two days.
 These items may be frozen for two to six months.

 - When serving leftovers, bring sauces, soups, and gravies to a boil.
 Heat other leftovers to 165°F in an oven set no lower than 325°F.

 These phone numbers and websites provide cooking tips, recipes, advice and answers to questions on food safety.
 All listed times are Pacific Standard Time.

 When using information from these resources, continue to be guided by recommendations from dietitians at Seattle Cancer Care Alliance: